xebiarohan/react/2_react_essentials.md

 ```

 7. Props
-   - Use to pass data to the components
+   - Use to pass data to the child components
-   - We can pass all types of data as props to a component: string, number, array, object, boolean, etc
+   - We can pass all types of data as props to a component: string, number, array, object, boolean, etc.
-   - The component to which we are passing these paramters must accept a parameter usually named props, but can be named anything
+   - Child components where we are passing props should accept a parameter usually named props, but can be named anything
    - If there is an object that contains the exact same values that we want to pass it in prop then we can use spread operator
-   - We can either use props as a paramter in the receiving component or we can use object destructuring
+   - We can either use `props` as a parameter in the receiving component or we can use object de-structuring
-   - The advantage of destructuring is we can set default value of some variables.
+   - The advantage of de-structuring is we can set default value of some variables.

 ```
 function CoreConcecpt(props) {